Employer of Record

 Registration Requirements

-There is no separate registration for pension plans; Social Security registration covers this.
-Companies may opt to subscribe to private pension plans, which offer additional tax benefits.
-Contributions to pension plans can receive a personal income tax deduction up to EUR 10,000 annually if contributed by the company.
+There is no separate registration for pension plans; Social Security registration covers the public pension contribution framework.
+Companies may opt to subscribe to private pension plans, which offer additional tax benefits under the applicable limits and rules.

 Ongoing Compliance Requirements